Category Archives: English Version

 Michael Do

-Lieutenant Nguyen Van Quoc, the Operation Officer of the 8th Regiment lifted the poncho that covered the bunker to look at the sky.
-Although it was almost noon, the fog descended more and more by the time and caused a thick blanket that obscured the view of the base area.
+Lieutenant Nguyen Van Quoc, the Operation Officer of the 8th Regiment, lifted the poncho that covered the bunker to look at the sky.
+Although it was almost noon, the fog descended more and more over time and caused a thick blanket that obscured the view of the base area.
 Seeing the head of the S-2 Intelligence Officer peeking out at the next bunker, Quoc grumbled,

 “What the weather!
 How do the soldiers fight in this bad condition?”